June-Han/reactingHangman/README.md

 As the name states, it's a hangman game that reacts :D \
 Main code added in, most of the original design, e.g. logos has been left as is.
 (The code was rushed in about 24 hours :') ) \
 The game can be played at https://june-han.github.io/reactingHangman/ \
+Game Demonstration Video on different devices is at https://youtu.be/SKevVOWiZIU \
 Written by: June Han

 ## Getting Started with Create React App